 This is really cool and also useful because the next time you open that image, you won’t need a tool to tell you where the photo was clicked.
 It will be printed on it.

 If you think the location data is not entirely accurate, you can edit the same before downloading or sharing the pic.

 Most sites that I used to find my home address were basic as far as design was concerned, except maybe Pic2Map.
-Where is the Picture has a good looking UI with plenty of famous landmark pics in a carousel.
+Where is the Picture has a good-looking UI with plenty of famous landmark pics in a carousel.

-Once you select your image in the upload area, the site will do it’s thing.
-There is no drag and drop functionality.
-Surprising seeing they gave some thought to the homepage design.
+Once you select your image in the upload area, the site will do its thing.
+There is no drag-and-drop functionality.
+Surprising, seeing they gave some thought to the homepage design.

 If you want additional details from the EXIF data bank, just click on the blue button that says Read image info near the top of the map.
-This will reveal a pop up with all the info like GPS, IFD0, file details, and EXIF data like speed, exposure, etc.
+This will reveal a pop-up with all the info like GPS, IFD0, file details, and EXIF data like speed, exposure, etc.

 There you go, that is everything you need to know on how to find the location of a photo.
 However, if you have any further questions, look at the FAQ section below.